domasvz1/DO-Shop-ASP.NET-MVC/README.md

 This was initially my University project changed and updated.
 (D O initials of my first and last name) Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.
 This won't be marketed or selled.
 This is a free download project with a fair use, UI remade completely learning from Winkel boostrap examples.
+Might some lithuanian expressions left, since this was my university project.

-An electronic shop local website written with:
+An electronic shop local website written with following elemts frameworks (all can be found in the project):
 - .NET visual Studio
     * Migartions
     * Entity Framework
     * Unity Container
     * Boostrap
     * Winkel Boostrap
--
+    * jQuerry
+    * Plain javascript
+    * Business, DataAcess and Presentation Architecture layers.

 Designing architecture
-(More to come)
+(upcoming feature)

 # Currently working on

-Finishing the project renaming - modules, layers, methods, controllers updating and uploading project to this repository!
-Also at the same time making it more easily understandable/changeable
+- Uploading this to git

 Later move on to: